AramSemerjyan/ugrid/README.md

 Also if you like to store sizes on your own, you can adopt to `IGridSizeRepository` protocol and set new storing mechanism by calling `setSizeRepository(_:)` on on `UGridFlowLayout` instance.

 ## What is planned to be done
-* Support for horizontal scroll direction.
-Currently only vertical is supported
 * Section support.
 Currently only one section is supported
 * Drag and Drop support